Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What inspired the creation of the Reykjavik City Card, and how has it evolved since its inception?

-The Reykjavík City Card now encompasses admissions to museums and eight public swimming pools in Reykjavík; It also includes all public us transportation in the Reykjavík capital areal.
+The Reykjavík City Card now includes admission to museums and eight public swimming pools in Reykjavík; it also includes all public transportation in the Reykjavík capital area.
 There are three versions of the card, each with a different validation period: 24, 48, and 72 hours.
 The card is purchased online, a voucher is issued, and the customer can pick it up in various places in central Reykjavík.
 The Reykjavík City Card is managed and issued by Visit Reykjavík, which, since 2023, has been a destination marketing and management office for the whole Reykjavík capital area.

-Can you share some of the most popular attractions unlocked by the card?
+Can you share some of the most popular attractions that the card unlocks?

-The objective of the City Card was to increase attendance at museums in Reykjavík.
+The objective of the City Card was to increase museum attendance in Reykjavík.
 Indeed, museums remain the most popular attractions for most customers.
-The three large museums in the center of Reykjavík, The National Museum, the Hafnarhús branch of the Reykjavík Art Museum, and the National Gallery of Iceland receive the most significant number of visitors.
+The three large museums in the center of Reykjavík, the National Museum, the Hafnarhús branch of the Reykjavík Art Museum, and the National Gallery of Iceland, receive the most significant number of visitors.
 The Settlement Exhibition in Reykjavík’s center has also gained popularity.
 After all, visitors have become more curious about Iceland’s Viking Age.
-The City Card also provides access to the swimming pools, one of the most popular meeting places for Icelandic locals.
-A new and improved digital Reykjavík City Card will give us much-needed information on the interests of the cardholders and their choices.
+The City Card also provides access to the swimming pools, which are among the most popular meeting places for Icelandic locals.
+A new and improved digital Reykjavík City Card will provide us with much-needed insights into cardholders’ interests and choices.

 How does the City Card benefit the local community and businesses in Reykjavik?

-Visit Reykjavík encourages visitors to venture outside the historical centre of Reykjavík and explore the whole capital area.
+Visit Reykjavík encourages visitors to venture outside the historical center of Reykjavík and explore the whole capital area.
 The aim is to make the travel industry in the region more sustainable.
-We know that the local community will see travelers more positively if they experience a more comprehensive range of destinations within the area.
-The critical component to do this is to help visitors use public transport, and the Reykjavík City Card does that.
+We know that the local community will view travelers more positively if they experience a broader range of destinations in the area.
+The critical component for doing this is helping visitors use public transport, and the Reykjavík City Card does that.

 Therefore, we at Visit Reykjavík would like to rephrase the question and instead ask what the City Card can do to benefit the local community in the Reykjavík Capital Area.
-With the Reykjavík City Card, it is possible to take a bus to Hafnarfjörður in the southern part of the area.
-There you can visit its beautiful old town built into a lava field.
+With the Reykjavík City Card, you can take a bus to Hafnarfjörður in the southern part of the city.
+There, you can visit its beautiful old town built into a lava field.
 It is a lovely area with an ocean view and many great cafés.
 This is a great way to experience the Reykjavik area in a new and exciting way.
-This is especially true if you have a 48 hours or a 72-hour card,
+This is especially true if you have a 48-hour or a 72-hour card,

 Are there any new features or partnerships planned for the City Card in the near future?

 We are currently working on the next steps in developing the City Card.
-This will include digital solutions and the possibility of adding more attractions.
+This will include digital solutions and the option to add more attractions.
 Feedback from our customers indicates that a digital card would enhance its usability.
 Customers will be able to validate their cards upon purchase, enabling immediate use for activities such as hopping on a bus or swimming.
 We aim to introduce these improvements in the Spring or Summer of 2025.

 What feedback have you received from international visitors who have used the City Card?